SecOpsPete/incident-response-sentinel/README.md

-# 🧠 Incident Response with Microsoft Sentinel
+# 🧠 Incident Response Labs

 This repository contains hands-on labs and detection engineering projects designed to simulate incident response workflows using Microsoft Sentinel.
 Each lab focuses on a specific threat scenario and aligns with the NIST 800-61 incident handling lifecycle, including preparation, detection, analysis, containment, and remediation.